- If your solar PV system will be 3.68kWp or bigger, you need a DNO application

 When you’re planning to have solar panels installed at your home there’s lots to consider.
-How much will the solar panels cost?
 Which installer should you use?
 How many panels should you go for?
+Will solar panels add value to your property?

 Another thing you may not have thought about is whether you need to submit a DNO application.
 Not all solar panel projects need to submit an application before installation, however if your solar PV system exceeds 3.68kWp of capacity then you’ll need permission.